Position Summary: We have an exciting opportunity to join our team as a Sleep Technologist I.

 Polysomnographic Procedures - Follow procedural protocols [such as Multiple Sleep Latency Test (MSLT), Maintenance of Wakefulness Test (MWT), parasomnia studies, PAP, oxygen titration etc.] to ensure collection of appropriate data.
 Follow lights out procedures to establish and document baseline values (such as body position, oxyhemoglobin saturation, respiratory and heart rates, etc.).
 Perform Polysomnographic data acquisition while monitoring study-tracing quality to ensure signals are artifact-free and make adjustments, if necessary.

-To qualify you must have a NYS OP License and current registration as a Polysomnographic Technologist, OR, NYS OP License and current registration as a Registered Respiratory Therapy competent to perform Polysomnographic Technology services.
-2 years experience in field of Polysomnography.
+Minimum Qualifications: To qualify you must have a NYS OP License and current registration as a Polysomnographic Technologist., OR, NYS OP License and current registration as a Registered Respiratory Therapy competent to perform Polysomnographic Technology services, OR NYS OP License and current registration as a Respiratory Therapy Technician competent to perform Polysomnographic Technology Services.
+5 years' experience in Polysomnography or a related field

 Qualified candidates must be able to effectively communicate with all levels of the organization.